Zionist Organization of America - Brooklyn Region

 or click here to detach this portion and return with your check to:

-Rubin Margules, President of the Brooklyn Region of the Zionist Organization of America, returned from the group's annual Purim Mishloach Manot Mission for Israeli soldiers.
-Mission participants included his daughter Rachyl, Reya Zegel, her daughter Michelle, and Judith Shapiro who is co- chairman of the NYC Jewish Community Relations Council.
+https://www.rayze.it/images/db/zoapurim19-5.jpg Rubin Margules, President of the Brooklyn Region of the Zionist Organization of America, last year led the group's annual Purim Mishloach Manot Mission for Israeli soldiers.
+Mission participants included his daughter Rachyl, Reya Zegel,with daughter Michelle, and Judith Shapiro co- chairman of the NYC Jewish Community Relations Council.
 Rabbi Moshe Zwick of the Shulamit School for Girls and his lovely wife Chaya joined us on our trip to Kever Rachel, and to the soldiers stationed there; after which we continued on to Kiryat Arba, Hevron and the Maarat Hamachpela.

 In addition to the Mishloach Manot each soldier also received an individual letter of friendship and support from a student in a Yeshiva or a message from an adult who participated in the project.
 The letters were as eagerly received as the packages.
 Many of the soldiers immediately responded to the message received, and hopefully a correspondence will develop.

-Special thanks to the following Yeshivas, their faculty and student leaders that participated in this project and whose students were taught Achdus, that the strength of our people is its oneness:
+Special thanks to the following Jewish Schools, their faculty and student leaders that participated in this project and whose students were taught Achdus, that the strength of our people is its oneness:

 Mesivta Rambam of Lawrence NY, Yeshiva of Flatbush H.S., H.A.L.B., Hebrew Academy of the Five Towns, H.A.N.C., Yeshiva High School for Girls, {Central}, Derech Hatorah; Bais Ezra; Stern College, Yeshiva of Manhattan Beach, RAMAZ Middle School, Kinneret School, and The Stella K. Abraham H.S. for Girls.